GSA/ficam-management/pages/08_privacy.md

 > “Federal information is a strategic asset subject to risks that must be managed to minimize harm; Protecting an individual’s privacy is of utmost importance.
 The Federal Government shall consider and protect an individual’s privacy throughout the information life cycle; While security and privacy are independent and separate disciplines, they are closely related, and it is essential for agencies to take a coordinated approach to identifying and managing security and privacy risks and complying with applicable requirements.” - *OMB Circular A-130*

 OMB Circular A-130 – Appendices I and II, establish requirements and guide agencies on how to coordinate information security and privacy programs to interact cohesively and lay out responsibilities for protecting federal information resources and managing PII, giving agency heads the ultimate responsibility of meeting the requirements in this circular.
 Agency ICAM leaders should coordinate with their Senior Agency Official for Privacy (SAOP) and privacy office to review and implement privacy principles, procedures, and guidelines.
-To learn more about the processes you should complete so your agency can meet key privacy requirements, please view OMB Circular A-130.
+To learn more about the processes you should complete so your agency can meet key privacy requirements, please view [OMB Circular A-130](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/circulars/A130/a130revised.pdf){:target="_blank"}.

 ## Apply Fair Information Practice Principles